RajkumarAute/RajkumarAute/readme.md

 | _Senior System Administrator | **DevOps, AWS Architect, Azure**_ | Sep 2019 - Apr 2020
 * Git and Jenkins are used to build a CI/CD pipeline for automating deployment of the containerized application and services.
 * Designed and built the AWS Cloud infra for Production, as well as taking care of L2 production issues.
-* Transformed the application deployment process using DevOps various tools.
 * Supported 15+ host machines with 80+ VMs, Office 365, and JD Edwards ERP as CNC Admin.

 > ### <img width="" height="18" src="./image/wla.png"> [Wonderla Holidays Ltd.](http://www.wonderla.com){:target="_blank"} ~ Hyderabad
 | _Executive IT | **AWS & Linux**_ | Aug 2018 - Aug 2019
-* Accomplished multiple AWS Cloud Services, such as EC2, RDS, S3,
-* Achieved 98% service uptime for Billing application and Website on Linux & DB servers on AWS Cloud and VMWare ESXi.
+* Accomplished various AWS Cloud Services and Achieved 98% service uptime for Billing application and Website on Linux & DB servers on Cloud and VMWare ESXi.
 * Contributed to Cloud migration project.
 And Implemented DevOps tools to improve application deployment such as Git, and Jenkins.

 > ### <img width="" height="18" src="./image/3i.png"> [3i Infotech Consultancy Services Ltd.](http://www.3i-infotech.com){:target="_blank"} ~ Hyderabad